Moors Traverse®

 Finishers Bag: Yes

-• As well as the food provided by us at support points (i.e. included in your entry), we would like to highlight a number of venues along the race route who will be able to provide you with additional food options from their regular menu.
+• As well as the food provided by us at Glaisdale support point (i.e. included in your entry), we would like to highlight a number of venues along the race route who will be able to provide you with additional food options from their regular menu.
 Of course, these are subject to the respective venues’ normal opening times:

 *** By special arrangement we have organised for the Horseshoe Hotel to provide Moors Traverse® participants with a free hot drink if you are luck enough to pass during normal opening hours.
 There is usually a range of excellent snacks, sandwiches and cakes available to purchase as well.